-Surgery is not a common treatment for nasopharyngeal cancers.
+Surgery is not a common treatment for nasopharyngeal cancer.
 This is because the area is very difficult to get to and is surrounded by important nerves and blood vessels.

-Your specialist might suggest surgery to remove your tumour if:
+Your specialist might suggest surgery to remove the cancer in your nasopharynx if:

-- your cancer comes back quite soon after treatment with radiotherapy
+- the cancer comes back quite soon after treatment with radiotherapy or chemoradiotherapy

 - you have a rare type of nasopharyngeal cancer such as adenocarcinoma